 Alternative 2 - abatement of ACM - is the recommended cleanup alternative for ACM identified at the site.
-Future plans at the site include demolition of the site building.
-Therefore, removal of all of the identified ACM would be required prior to demolition.
+Future plans at the site include renovation (and possibly demolition of the 1918 portion of the school building).
+Therefore, removal of all of the identified ACM would be most effective in removing the risk to human health posed by the ACM.